There’s a lot to love about taking an Italy road trip!

 Don’t feel like your Italy road trip has to last the length of your vacation.

-Want to take a Tuscany road trip, but also to spend some time in Florence?
-Want to cruise the Amalfi Coast, but also spend several days in Rome?
+Want to take a Tuscany road trip, but also spend some time in Florence?
+Or, want to cruise the Amalfi Coast, but also spend several days in Rome?

 Make sure you have access to a GPS for your Italy road trip.